Public university in the Midwest for 18 years running (U.S. News & World Report)

 When you need a break, stop by Freshëns Smoothie Company in the Student Union Building for your favorite yogurt and all-natural fresh blended smoothies, an irresistible draw.

-When you need some little extras, great munchies or a quick grab-and-go treat, you can drop by one of the University's three convenience stores located right on campus in Dobson Hall (first floor), Barnett Hall (2nd floor), and West Campus Suites (first floor).
+When you need some little extras, great munchies or a quick grab-and-go treat, you can drop by one of the University's two convenience stores located right on campus in Dobson Hall (first floor) and West Campus Suites (first floor).

 "I found it very relaxing to get away from the hustle and bustle of a big city and get the chance to enjoy all of the aspects of a smaller town.
 This town is a wonderful place to enhance your college experience."